Real Estate Investing Blog

 Top 10 Areas With The Lowest Cost of Living in Austin – (List by Niche.com & prices by Livability.com)

-10 Reasons To Invest In The Austin Real Estate Market
+Should You Invest In The Austin Real Estate In 2019?

 Many people want to invest in the Austin real estate market because there is a massive student population that will rent properties for a premium if they’re in easy commuting distance of the University of Texas Austin campus.
 That school alone has more than 40,000 students.
 The Austin community college hosts about as many students as UT Austin.
 Huston Tillotson University, Saint Edward’s University and National American University are also located in this city.